 1. Complaint Registration.
 When a potential complainant calls the office for information about filing a complaint, the Complaint Analyst mails a packet of information that includes a cover letter, a Complaint Registration form, an Authorization to Release Complaint form and a Records Waiver Authorization form.

 2. Complaint File Set Up.
-When the complaint registration packet is returned to the Board office, the Complaint Analyst assigns a file number to it and the file is then assigned to one of the Complaint Committees.
+When the complaint registration packet is returned to the Board office, the Complaint Analyst assigns a file number to it and the file is then assigned to the Practitioner Review Committee.

 3. Investigation of Complaints.
 For most complaints, the analyst will obtain a written response from the dentist through a letter of inquiry.
 The purpose of a letter of inquiry is to obtain the licensees typewritten response to a given complaint and, along with all pertinent dental records.

 Complaints alleging certain misconduct must, by law, be investigated by the Minnesota Attorney Generals Office (AGO).
-The Complaint Committee may forward other complaints to the Attorney Generals Office.
-The purpose of an AGO investigation is to gather sufficient evidence from sources in addition to the licensee to either refute or confirm that a statute or rule has been violated, so that the Complaint Committee can sufficiently establish the facts in a case.
+The Practitioner Review Committee may forward other complaints to the Attorney Generals Office.
+The purpose of an AGO investigation is to gather sufficient evidence from sources in addition to the licensee to either refute or confirm that a statute or rule has been violated, so that the Practitioner Review Committee can sufficiently establish the facts in a case.